WSx32/ACPE/README.md

 1.Download ACPE from [GitHub](https://github.com/WSx32/ACPE). \
 2.Create a new folder, and extract both the installation wizard and the "efiboot" folder in it.  \
 3.Run "Install to USB.exe" and follow the instructions.
 Notice: this installation will format your USB.
 Backup your files if needed.  \
-4.Finish installing and pull put the USB disk.  \
+4.Finish installing and pull out the USB disk.  \
 5.Restart the computer and plug in the USB disk.  \
 6.Enter the bios startup menu or the bios setup.
-Serch for your computer's hotkey for opening the bios setup.  \
+Search for your computer's hotkey for opening the bios setup.  \
 7.Override the boot order to start your computer from the USB disk.  \
 8.Wait until the PE boots up.